jeffpar/pcjs.v1/_posts/2018-04-23-some-fantasy-land-realities.md

 	READ     ME        834 07-23-84  12:32p
 	       16 file(s)     333582 bytes

-suggested that it used 4 fonts ("character sets") named FL1.CS through FL4.CS, and if one assumed that the software required all four fonts to be loaded into EGA RAM simultaneously (as opposed to swapping them in and out of memory), then it was clear that my 128K EGA was under-populated.
-I needed to find some EGA expansion RAM.
+revealed 4 fonts ("character sets") named FL1.CS through FL4.CS, and assuming the software required all four fonts to be loaded into EGA RAM simultaneously, then my 128K EGA was definitely inadequate.
+The EGA requires each font to be loaded into plane 2, and moreover, fonts must be loaded at 16K intervals, so 4 fonts require 64K, which in turn requires that *all 4 planes* have 64K.
+I needed to find an EGA with 256K.

-Fortunately, I had recently been talking to another friend and former co-worker named Anthony, and as luck would have it, he had a spare IBM EGA board fully-populated with 256K of RAM, which he kindly shared with me.
-Another stroke of luck.
+Fortunately, I had recently been talking to another friend and former co-worker named Anthony, and as luck would have it, he had a spare IBM EGA with a full 256K of RAM on the daughterboard that he was happy to share.

 Alas, the extra RAM was not a complete cure.
 It eliminated the flickering, but the text on the screen still looked truncated, and most of the characters were still occasionally garbled.